iamjatinchauhan/resources-for-developers/README.md

 **[Mozilla Hacks](https://hacks.mozilla.org/)**|Learn the best of web development today, and discover what's ahead for the web of tomorrow with Mozilla.
 **[Tools for Web Developers](https://developers.google.com/)**|Chrome's official site to help you build Extensions, publish on the Chrome Web Store, optimize your website, and more.
 **[Tosdr](https://tosdr.org/)**|Terms of Service; Didn't Read (ToS;DR) - to help fix the “biggest lie on the web”: almost no one really reads the terms of service we agree to all the time.
+**[User Experience Database](https://www.uxdatabase.io/)**|We've exhaustively categorized all the tools you need, delivering only high-end specifications products, from research to the actual shipping of your design.
 **[Web.dev](https://web.dev/)**|Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.